Pcrm dietary guidelines 2010 02 02_mk_2

 1. The new food guide should promote overall health and well-being.

 The dietary guidelines should provide information that supports the total health and wel -being of the population, rather than being directed to the prevention or treatment of a single disease.
 However, a recommended diet should not only sustain individuals who are already healthy.
-Given that the majority of American adults are overweight and have elevated blood cholesterol concentrations, recommendations should provide a basic dietary framework that is useful for individuals with common health conditions, such as overweight, hypercholesterolemia, and hypertension, that may have resulted, in part, from poor dietary choices.
+Given that the majority of American adults are overweight and have elevated blood cholesterol concentrations, recommendations should provide a basic dietary framework that is useful for individuals with common health conditions, such as overweight, hypercholesterolemia,

 2. The new food guide should be based on up-to-date nutrition